-- Mr. Yuen Sou Wai will, upon re-election as a Director of the Company, remain as the Chairman of the Audit (1) Committee and a member of the Nominating, the Remuneration and the Risk Committees and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules of the SGX-ST. Detailed information on Mr. Yuen Sou Wai can be found under the "Board of Directors" section in the Company's Annual Report.
-There are no relationships (including immediate family relationships) between Mr. Yuen Sou Wai and the other Directors, the Company and its ten per cent.
-(10%) shareholder. - Mr. Chong Chin Fan will, upon re-election as a Director of the Company, remain as Chairman of the Remuneration (2) Committee and a member of the Audit, the Nominating and the Risk Committees and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules of the SGX-ST. Detailed information on Mr. Chong Chin Fan can be found under the "Board of Directors" section in the Company's Annual Report.
-There are no relationships (including immediate family relationships) between Mr. Chong Chin Fan and the other Directors, the Company and its ten per cent.
-(10%) shareholder. - (3) The Ordinary Resolution 7 proposed in item 8 above, if passed, will empower the Directors from the date of this Annual General Meeting until the date of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue shares, make or grant Instruments convertible into shares and to issue shares pursuant to such Instruments.
+- (1) Mr. Chew Chee Bin will, upon re-election as a Director of the Company, remain as a member of the Nominating Committee and the Risk Committee.
+Information on Mr. Chew can be found on page 10 of the annual report.
+Mr. Chew Chee Bin is the brother of the Non-Executive Director of the Company, Chew Chee Keong, and the cousin of the Managing Director of the Company, Mr Chew Eng Hoe.
+Mr Chew Chee Bin is a shareholder of Chew's Farm Holdings Pte.
+Ltd. ("Chew's Farm") which holds 40.27% shareholdings of the Company's controlling shareholder, Fenghe Investment Holding Pte.
+Ltd. ("Fenghe").
+Chew's Farm is deemed interested in the shares of the Company held by Fenghe. - (2) Mr. Chew Chee Keong will, upon re-election as a Director of the Company, remain as a member of the Remuneration Committee and the Risk Committee.
+Information on Mr. Chew can be found on page 12 of the annual report.
+Mr Chew Chee Keong is the brother of the Executive Chairman of the Company, Mr. Chew Chee Bin, and the cousin of the Managing Director of the Company, Mr Chew Eng Hoe.
+Mr Chew Chee Keong is a shareholder of Chew's Farm Holdings Pte.
+Ltd. ("Chew's Farm") which holds 40.27% shareholdings of the Company's controlling shareholder, Fenghe Investment Holding Pte.
+Ltd. ("Fenghe").
+Chew's Farm is deemed interested in the shares of the Company held by Fenghe. - (3) The Ordinary Resolution 7 proposed in item 8 above, if passed, will empower the Directors from the date of this Annual General Meeting until the date of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to allot and issue shares, make or grant Instruments convertible into shares and to issue shares pursuant to such Instruments.
 The aggregate number of shares (including shares to be made in pursuance of Instruments made or granted pursuant to this Resolution) which the Directors may allot and issue, shall not exceed, in total, one hundred per cent.
 (100%) of the total number of issued shares (excluding treasury shares), of which the total number of shares issued other than on a pro-rata basis to existing shareholders of the Company, shall not exceed fifty per cent.
 (50%) of the total number of issued shares (excluding treasury shares).

-For determining the aggregate number of shares that may be issued, the percentage of issued shares will be calculated based on the total number of issued shares (excluding treasury shares) at the time Resolution 7 is passed after adjusting for new shares arising from the conversion or exercise of any convertible securities, the exercise of share options or the vesting of share awards outstanding or subsisting at the time when Resolution 7 is passed and any subsequent consolidation or subdivision of shares.
+For determining the aggregate number of shares that may be issued, the percentage of issued shares will be calculated based on the total number of issued shares (excluding treasury shares) at the time Resolution

+7 is passed after adjusting for new shares arising from the conversion or exercise of any convertible securities, the exercise of share options or the vesting of share awards outstanding or subsisting at the time when Resolution 7 is passed and any subsequent consolidation or subdivision of shares.